TSharma95/E-learn-Website/README.md

 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page
+- website is equipped with COLOR SWITCHER

 Additional features:
-- fixed navigation bar
+- Night toggle for late NIght studies
 - design of **Login and Sign Up** modals
-- Scroll up button
+- Glassporphism Design integration

 ### Screenshot